Our program is designed for you to spend time in six different ways:

 We assess risk very carefully at each destination.
-We employ three layers of support that facilitate excellent program implementation in addition to functioning as a proactive system of prevention.
-We have (1) In Country Coordinators who work long term with our partnership organizations and live in the city our students work in.
+We employ several layers of support that facilitate excellent program implementation in addition to functioning as a proactive system of prevention.
+We have (1) In Country Staff who work long term with our partnership organizations and live in the city our students work in.
 They are the eyes and ears for our students to learn how to navigate the community.
 (2) We are registered with the local US embassy or consulate in order to receive the most pertinent information related to travel concerns while abroad.
 (3) Our students live in community together in the program and travel often in groups of 2 or more, especially on the international front.

 Lastly, we also trust that our students take responsibility to follow given guidelines and laws within each country and/or use their judgement throughout their travels.

 Will the students be free to travel home for holidays?

-If a student is placed at a domestic location in the Fall semester, there is a Thanksgiving Break.
+If a student is placed at a domestic location in the Fall semester, there is an optional Thanksgiving Break.
 For students who are traveling internationally for the fall semester, there is no Thanksgiving Break.
 All students are given time off for Christmas and New Years.
 However, there is no ‘spring break’ during the months between January and April.

 What is the actual day-to-day schedule?

 A typical week on the international front consists in working at internships Monday through Friday, 8-5pm.
 Students often have time between work and returning home to enjoy an extracurricular activity.
 Students are with their home stay families each evening for meals unless there is a group social event on the schedule.
 Weekends abroad are split between time with home stay families and sponsored trips planned by KIVU.